osamataqieden/secu_exam/README.md

 # Installation

 # Precompiled Binaries
-Download the .exe file for windows from ./dist/
+Download and launch the application from '/dist/'

 # Build from source.
 To build this application from source, pull/clone this repo and do the following: